JasnahOrg/nrt_efa_comms_repro/README.md

 export LD_LIBRARY_PATH=/opt/aws/neuron/lib:$LD_LIBRARY_PATH
 export LD_LIBRARY_PATH=/opt/amazon/efa/lib:$LD_LIBRARY_PATH
 ```
-- Close your shell and re-connect for `neuronx-cc` to become available.
+- Close your shell and re-connect for `neuronx-cc` to become available: `which neuronx-cc`.

 ### Baseline Test
-- Create SSH key on your first instance only: `ssh-keygen -t ed25519 -C "your_email@example.com"`, leave the passphrase empty.
+- Create an SSH key on your first instance only: `ssh-keygen -t ed25519 -C "your_email@example.com"`, leave the passphrase empty.
 - `cat ~/.ssh/id_ed25519.pub` and add the SSH public key to ~/.ssh/authorized_keys on both instances so that nccom-test can ssh into both instances.
-- Verify that you can ssh into each of your two instances via their private IPs: `ssh 172.31.58.215` and `ssh 172.31.51.0`
+- Verify that you can ssh from your first instance into each of your two instances via their private IPs: `ssh 172.31.58.215` and `ssh 172.31.51.0`
 - Verify that EFA comms work: `NEURON_RT_ROOT_COMM_ID=172.31.58.215:62128 nccom-test -N 2 -r 64 --minbytes 100kb --maxbytes 1mb --stepfactor 10 --datatype fp32 --check allg --hosts 172.31.58.215 172.31.51.0`
 ```
     size(B)    count(elems)    type    time(us)    algbw(GB/s)    busbw(GB/s)